-Being a Glacier National Park elopement photographer means I get to document some of the most meaningful days in one of the most beautiful places in the country.
-I get to combine two things I love—photographing real love stories and exploring beautiful places!
-I truly feel lucky every time I head into the park with a couple.
+Being a Glacier National Park wedding photographer means that I get to document some of the most meaningful days in one of the most beautiful places in the country!
+I get to combine two things I love: photographing real love stories and exploring beautiful places!
+I truly feel lucky every time I head into the park to capture another beautiful story.

-Glacier National Park isn’t your average wedding location.
-It’s remote, wild, and absolutely breathtaking—but it also comes with unique challenges that not every photographer is knowledgeable about.
-That’s why hiring a Glacier National Park elopement photographer who knows the area well can make a huge difference in your overall experience!
+Glacier National Park is the perfect backdrop for your wedding or elopement!
+But it also comes with unique challenges that not every photographer is knowledgeable about.
+That’s why hiring a local Glacier National Park elopement photographer who knows the area well can make a huge difference in your overall experience!

 Here’s what I bring to the table as someone who specializes in Glacier elopements: